opensciencegrid/security/docs/OSGIncidentResponsePolicy.md

 ### 5.3 Incident Handling After Normal Working Hours

 OSG staff are not expected to work outside of normal working hours unless special arrangements have been made by the OSG management.
-Given that the integrity of OSG data6 is more important than its availability, a reasonable response to an incident outside of normal working hours is to take the affected OSG service offline until the next business day.
+Given that the integrity of OSG data[^5] is more important than its availability, a reasonable response to an incident outside of normal working hours is to take the affected OSG service offline until the next business day.
 Taking the OSG service offline is done by contacting the Service owner.

+[^5]:  For example, source code and configuration data for OSG services

 ### 5.4 Communication with User Support

 OSG User Support is one of the interfaces to our user community.
 They might see reports from our users before the rest of the team and respond to those reports.
-Hence, it is valuable to keep them informed during an incident of factors that may impact our users so that (1) they can best communicate to users who may contact them and (2) alert the IR team if a user reports something that we are not aware of.
+Hence, it is valuable to keep them informed during an incident of factors that may impact our users so that:

+* (1) they can best communicate to users who may contact them and
+* (2) alert the IR team if a user reports something that we are not aware of.

 User Support will forward the advisory or recommendation along with the security patches (if available) for known vulnerabilities to our user community.
-The IR Lead and/or ISO should keep them informed via email to ​user-support@opensciencegrid.org​ during the incident.
+The IR Lead and/or ISO should keep them informed via email to ​user-support@opensciencegrid.org during the incident.

 ## 6 Interactions with Other Entities